adamahrens/AdvancedWeb/Intro To React/REACT.md

 Other libraries used with it (React Router & Redux)

 `MessageComponent` in a `MessageListComponent`. `NavBarComponent`.
 One `App` with all 3 components

+# JSX

+Define babel (transpiler. converts from one type of source to another).
+Use JSX for our first react.

+JSX -> Vanilla Javascript